Astros beat Red Sox 5-4 in Game 4, advance to ALCS

-BOSTON (AP) — Justin Verlander outpitched Chris Sale in a relief role reversal of aces, and the Houston Astros advanced to their first AL Championship Series, rallying past the Boston Red Sox 5-4 Monday in Game 4 of their playoff matchup.
+The former AL MVP and Cy Young winner earned the victory in his first relief appearance after 424 starts in a major and minor league career.

+“All the things that you would like to do as a starter, and I was able to do that,” Verlander said.
+“Top to bottom, man, these guys grinded against two of the toughest competitors in this game in Sale and (closer Craig) Kimbrel.”

-Houston will open the ALCS on Friday, either at Cleveland or at home against the New York Yankees.
-The Indians held a 2-1 edge over the Yankees going into Game 4 of the AL Division Series on Monday night.
+The Astros will open the ALCS on Friday, either at Cleveland or at home against the New York Yankees.
+The Indians and Yankees will play a decisive Game 5 on Wednesday night.

-With Verlander and Sale — the Game 1 starters — both pressed into relief, the Astros prevailed to win the ALDS 3-1.

-Alex Bregman homered off Sale to tie it in the eighth and Josh Reddick hit an RBI single off closer Craig Kimbrel later in the inning.
+The Red Sox forced a Game 4 after losing the first two games in Houston, and then took a 3-2 lead in the fifth on Benintendi’s homer.
+Bregman tied it before Reddick’s single off closer Craig Kimbrel made it 4-3.

+Carlos Beltran added to his postseason legacy with an RBI double in the ninth — an insurance run that became the game-winner when Rafael Devers hit an inside-the-park homer off closer Ken Giles over leaping center fielder George Springer and off the Green Monster toward center.

+The 20-year-old Red Sox rookie easily circled the bases before the throw to make it 5-4.

+Giles retired the next three batters for the six-out save.

+“The two big boys, Sale and Verlander, both get into the game.
+Everybody did well,” Houston manager A.J.
+Hinch said.
+“Nobody really wanted to concede the game.”

 The Astros last reached the league championship series in 2005 as a National League team, and were swept in the World Series by the White Sox.

-Carlos Beltran added to his legacy of postseason success with an RBI double in the Houston ninth for a 5-3 lead.
-Red Sox rookie Rafael Devers opened the bottom of the ninth with an inside-the-park homer off Ken Giles, the ball hitting above center fielder George Springer’s leap and bouncing off the angled Green Monster.

-Giles retired the next three batters for a six-out save.
+This year’s team, wearing “Houston Strong” patches to support the city that was flooded in Hurricane Harvey, is hoping to finish the job.

+“The city of Houston is still rebuilding,” Hinch said.
+“It’s easy for us to look in the rearview mirror and think that the hurricane is over (but) the rebuild is not going to stop for a long time. … We want to win for them, we want to win for us, we want to win because we showed up in spring training to try to win a World Series.”

 Springer and Yuli Gurriel each had three hits for the AL West champions, and Reddick’s go-ahead single made up for misplaying a fly ball into a home run in Game 3 to force a fourth game.

-Verlander allowed just one hit: A two-run homer to Andrew Benintendi — the first batter he faced — that gave Boston a 3-2 lead in the fifth.
-Verlander wound up with the win in his first pro relief appearance after making 424 starts in the majors and minors.
+Reddick got a postgame drenching in the clubhouse while wearing a red, white and blue flag Speedo.

-The big-hander, acquired late in the season from Detroit, also beat Sale in the playoff opener and is now 7-0 for his new team.
-Verlander went 2 2/3 innings in relief of starter Charlie Morton.

-Sale pitched 4 2/3 innings, allowing two runs and four hits, striking out six.
+Verlander also beat Sale in the playoff opener and is now 7-0 for his new team.
+Sale, who had never appeared in the postseason before 2017, pitched 4 2/3 innings, allowing two runs and four hits, striking out six.

+“This is what we show up to spring training for.
+It’s what we work all offseason for.
+Ups and downs, all around the country,” Sale said.
+“This is what we live for.”

 On a rainy day at Fenway Park — the fourth straight day game — the Red Sox again saw a starter struggle early, with Rick Porcello giving up Houston’s eighth first-inning run of the series.
 The reigning AL Cy Young winner, who led the AL with 22 wins last year and the majors with 17 losses in 2017, gave up two runs in three innings, walking three and striking out four while allowing five hits.